MicroEJ/docs/PlatformDeveloperGuide/uiChangeLog.rst

 **Fixed**

-	* Obsolete references on Java heap are used (since UI pack 12.0.0)
+	* Obsolete references on Java heap are used (since MicroEJ UI Pack 12.0.0)

 12.1.3 (2020-02-24)
 ===================